ashleve/lightning-hydra-template/README.md

 - [ashleve/graph_classification](https://github.com/ashleve/graph_classification) - benchmarking graph neural network architectures on graph classification datasets (Open Graph Benchmarks and image classification from superpixels)

-*if you have your own repo and want it to be referenced here, feel free to make a PR!*
+> if you'd like to share your project and add it to the list, feel free to make a PR!

 </details>